-For everybody that works and/or lives in the Netherlands a health insurance is mandatory.
+A health insurance is mandatory for everybody that works and/or lives in the Netherlands.
 That way the Dutch keep their national healthcare system affordable and accessible for everyone.

 All Dutch residents contribute to the healthcare system by paying a monthly premium to their health insurance company.
 This is important because healthcare costs are usually very high.
 By having a good insurance you'll avoid the risk of ending up with overwhelming bills which you can’t afford.